When Your Inner Voice Sounds Like Regina George

 But when the photographer suggested I take off the sweatshirt for the remainder of the shoot, I more than hesitated.
 My stomach tightened into a cold, iron knot, and I involuntarily sucked my cheeks in (a habit I curated from youth in response to the well-meaning compliment, "you have the cutest chipmunk cheeks!").

 In that moment, I knew I was grappling with my ego.
-The 20+ pounds I've gained were all I could think about.
 My old thoughts of needing to be 100% perfect to be an effective health coach needled into my brain.
 Then my higher Self stepped in.

 How in the world can I authentically encourage you to embrace your beautifully & perfectly imperfect raw, authentic beauty, ALL of it, if I am not willing to step outside of my comfort zone & into the fear?

-(Also 20 pounds less than this?
+(Also weighing much less than this?
 Not perfect.
 Not healthy.
 Not even a little bit.)

 I asked the photographer if I could simply move through a personal practice, stepping into my Self & tuning into my body.
 It then became about the grace, power, & alignment of my body rather than my outward, physical appearance.